-- Knight in Sour Armor: A minor trope, Korben would rather not be saving the world, and living a nice peaceful life driving his cab.
+- Knight in Sour Armor: A minor trope; Korben would rather not be saving the world, but living a nice peaceful life driving his cab instead.

 - Little Green Man in a Can: The Mondoshawan are only seen in shells that have really big waddling rears with tiny dog-like heads that give them a very odd Humpty Dumpty appearance.
 The clunkiness is reminiscent of practical space suits and the shell preserves a sense of mystery about their true form-maybe they're giant eggs, maybe they are octopuses piloting a walking tank.

 - Little "No": When the Mangalores' bomb starts counting down right after Zorg disabled his own:Zorg: [blankly] Oh, no.